-Students in the Division of Allied Health Sciences who would like to pursue courses under the existing IUPUI Honors Program should consult with program faculty regarding the availability of such courses within the particular program of interest.
+Students in the Division of Allied Health Sciences who would like to pursue courses under the existing Honors Program should consult with program faculty regarding the availability of such courses within the particular program of interest.
+With faculty approval the student may use the H-option format within the division.